Signin ButtonSearch Button

 An icon with a piece of paper and a tick.

-Run reports programmatically via the CSD Python API or use CCDC's Mercury or Hermes visualization tools
+Run Reports Programmatically via the CSD Python API or Use CCDC's Mercury or Hermes Visualization Tools

 Assess the quality of intramolecular geometries as part of a standard workflow or run custom checks.